Autonomous-Finance/aos-packages/packages/subscribable/README.md

 The current implementation includes a function `pkg.handleRegisterWhitelistedSubscriber(msg)`, but it is not exposed in a handler.
 You can do so if you need to

 ### Payments
-Susbcriptions can be paid for by anyone, the reference being the **process id** of the subscriber (client).
+Susbcriptions can be **paid for by anyone**, the reference being the **process id** of the subscriber (client).

 The current implementation has a simple activation criteria: it only checks for the balance to be non-zero.

-If you need to customize this, your best place to do so would be
+To customize this, you can override the relevant API function
 - VANILLA VERSION: override `pkg.hasEnoughBalance(processId)` -> see `src/storage-vanilla.lua` for reference
 - DB VERSION: override `pgk._store.getTargetsForTopic(topic)` -> see `src/storage-db.lua` for reference

-You can find an example how to override an API function in a section [above](#2-you-can-override-more-specific-api-functions-of-this-package).
+You can find an example on how to override an API function in a section [above](#2-you-can-override-more-specific-api-functions-of-this-package).

 ### Example